MaximPVladimirovich/BeanStalk_frontend/README.md

 #### How We Did it
 WE started by dividing up the work with whomever was comfortable with a technology or task.<br />
 As a team we frequently met on discord and zoom to catch each other up on progress and help fix issues. <br />
-<a href="https://www.linkedin.com/in/daniel-j-scott/">Daniel Scot</a> was a huge help during this process and thank you <br />
-<a href="https://www.linkedin.com/in/iraherman/">Ira Herman</a> for the assistance too!
+<a href="https://www.linkedin.com/in/daniel-j-scott/">Daniel Scot</a> was a huge help during this process and thank you <a href="https://www.linkedin.com/in/iraherman/">Ira Herman</a> for the assistance too!